Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: CCD amplitude equation

 \section{CCD amplitude equation}

-For notation brevity, we use a capital letter $P$ to denote an index pair $(p, \vk_p)$, and use $P\in \{I, J, K, L\}$ to refer to occupied orbitals (a.k.a., holes) and $P\in\{A,B,C,D\}$ to refer to unoccupied orbitals (a.k.a., particles).
+In this section, we use a capital letter to denote an index pair consisting of the orbital index and the $\vk$-index.
+For instance, $I=(i, \vk_i)$, $J=(j, \vk_j)$, $A=(a, \vk_a)$ etc. We use $P\in \{I, J, K, L\}$ to refer to occupied orbitals (a.k.a., holes) and $P\in\{A,B,C,D\}$ to refer to unoccupied orbitals (a.k.a., particles).
 Any summation $\sum_P$ refers to summing over all occupied or virtual orbital indices $p$ and all momentum vectors $\vk_p\in \mathcal{K}$ while the crystal momentum conservation is enforced according to the summand.
+This notation is used only in this section to simplify the notation and also to connect the equations to those in the molecular case \cite{ShavittBartlett2009} for better readability.

 Using a finite mesh $\mathcal{K}$ of size $N_\vk$, the normalized CCD amplitude $T_*^{N_\vk} = \{T_{ijab}(\vk_i, \vk_j, \vk_a)\} := \{t_{IJ}^{AB}\}$ with $\vk_i,\vk_j,\vk_a \in \mathcal{K}$ is defined as the solution of the amplitude equation